hmrc/play-frontend-govuk-examples/README.md

 git submodule update --remote
 ```

+Note: If you are not expecting to update the submodule through the main branch, please inspect the `.gitmodules` file, where each submodules branch has been set.

 Alternatively, you can do this via an sbt task, which runs as a prerequisite to example generation:

 ```shell script